 The course offerings and requirements of Motlow State Community College are continually under examination and revision.
-This catalog presents the offerings and requirements in effect at the time of publication but is no guarantee that they will not be changed or revoked.
-However, adequate and reasonable notice will be given to students affected by any changes.
-This catalog is not intended to state contractual terms and does not constitute a contract between the student and the institution.
+This Catalog presents the offerings and requirements in effect at the time of publication; it does not guarantee that such offerings and requirements will not be changed or revoked.
+Adequate and reasonable notice will be given to students to be affected by any changes.
+This Catalog is not intended to state contractual terms and does not constitute a contract between the student and the institution.